sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     Additional flags that you have added to the system should exactly match their flag names as they appear on the person screens, eg: banned,Fundraising Flag 1,Custom Flag
 PERSONCOMMENTS
     Any comments to go with the person record.
+PERSONWARNING
+    A popup warning to display when viewing the person record.
 PERSONMATCHACTIVE
     Y or 1 in this column indicates the person is looking for an animal.
 If this field is not set to Y or 1, the other PERSONMATCH columns are ignored for this row.
 PERSONMATCHADDED